-A number of servers run under Unix System Services (USS) on z/OS.
-These run under the Zowe started task ZWESVSTC that has its own user ID ZWESVUSR and include a number of servers each with their own address space.
+The components on z/OS run under the Zowe started task ZWESVSTC, which has its own user ID ZWESVUSR and includes a number of servers each with their own address space.
 The ZWESVSTC started task has a STDOUT file that includes log and trace information for its servers.
-Sever error messages are written to STDERR and for problem determination.
-See Troubleshooting on page 350.
+Sever error messages are written to STDERR.
+For problem determination, see Troubleshooting on page 392.